R-HTA-in-LMICs/Getting-Started-with-Github-and-R/README.md

 > provide shell access.
 ```

+Verify that the resulting message contains your username.
+If you receive a "permission denied" message, see ["Error: Permission denied (publickey)"](https://docs.github.com/en/enterprise-cloud@latest/articles/error-permission-denied-publickey).

 ## Make a repo on GitHub

 Go to <https://github.com> and make sure you are logged in.
 Near `Repositories`, click the big green `New` button.
 Or, if you are on your own Github profile page, click on `Repositories`, then click the big green `New` button.